-- 1.6.
-Review DOE efforts to confirm estimates of natural-system performance, including tests of models and assumptions and the pursuit of independent lines of evidence. - 2.
-Objectives Related to the Engineered System - 2.1.
-Evaluate the technical and scientific validity of DOE data and analyses related to the contribution of the engineered system to waste isolation in a Yucca Mountain repository. - 2.2.
-Evaluate DOE studies and analyses related to the tunnel environments that will affect the performance of waste packages.\ - 2.3.
-Assess DOE efforts to increase understanding of fundamental corrosion processes in a proposed repository. - 2.4.
-Review waste package designs, including the performance attributes and technical bases for such designs, and assess the need to revise waste package designs on the basis of the results of ongoing technical and scientific studies. - 2.5.
-Evaluate the integration of science and engineering in the DOE program, especially the integration of new data into repository and waste package designs. - 2.6.
+- 2.6.
 Review DOE activities related to confirming the predicted performance of the engineered system. - 3.
 Objectives Related to Repository System Performance and Integration - 3.1.
 Evaluate the technical and scientific validity of the DOE's technical basis for its estimates of repository system performance. - 3.2.
 Review the technical and scientific validity of DOE models used to predict repository system performance. - 3.3.
 Evaluate DOE efforts to increase confidence in its estimates of repository performance. - 3.4.
 Evaluate the technical and scientific validity of DOE efforts to gain a more realistic understanding of the interaction of the natural and engineered components of a repository system. - 3.5.
-Evaluate the integration of science and engineering with performance assessment.
+Evaluate the integration of science and engineering with performance assessment. - 3.6.

-- 3.6.
 Evaluate the technical bases for the DOE's repository safety case, including efforts to integrate the safety case with multiple lines of evidence and performance confirmation. - 3.7.
-Review the development of DOE plans and activities for performance confirmation. - 4.
+Monitor the development of DOE plans and activities for performance confirmation. - 4.
 Objectives Related to the Waste Management System - 4.1.
 Review DOE efforts related to the interaction of components of the waste management system from a life-cycle systems perspective, including at-reactor storage, waste acceptance, transportation, and repository design and operations. - 4.2.
 Review the technical and scientific validity of the DOE's plans for safely handling and packaging spent nuclear fuel and high-level radioactive waste for transport to a permanent repository and for disposal in a permanent repository. - 4.3.
 Review the technical and scientific aspects of the DOE's transportation plans. - 4.4.
 Review the technical and scientific validity of the DOE's plans for developing a transportation infrastructure. - 4.5.
-Evaluate design and engineering of the facility components or subsystems that involve innovative features, assumptions, and approaches. - 4.6.
-Review the process through which the DOE provides technical and scientific information to interested parties and includes interested members of the public in the development of waste management plans.
+Evaluate design and engineering of the facility components or subsystems that involve innovative features, assumptions, and approaches.

+4.6.
+Review the process through which the DOE provides technical and scientific information to stakeholders and includes stakeholders in the development of waste management plans.